Village Green for the Community

 Establishing the Green

 The Countryside Agency grant could only be released after we had established a Charitable Trust and prepared and signed a Deed of Covenant.
-The five original trustees were, Peter Page, Jennifer Stringer, Alastair Mathews, Chris White and David Hannah and the Deed of Covenant states what the Green is established to do; this includes:
+The five original trustees were, Peter Page, Jennifer Stringer, Alastair Mathews, Chris White and David Hannah and the Deed of Covenant states what the Green is established to do which includes:

 Since the original establishment there have been a number of improvements, mainly to the children’s play area.
 The original sunken concrete play tunnels have been replaced by new equipment and other activities introduced.
 The play area is inspected annually by RoSPA to ensure it is safe.
 The Village Green grass is cut by local volunteers using a ride on mower purchased by the Trust and every year there is a major clear up on the Green.
 The Green remains available for public and private functions.
 Its situation at the heart of the Village and surrounded by the Village Hall, the Church, the Pub and residential properties together with the views across to Haddon Hill give it a special significance in the Village.

-In addition to financial support from the Parish Council, the Green relies on donations from the annual Gymkhana for annual running costs including insurance and grass cutting expenses.
+In addition to grants from the Parish Council, the Green relies on donations from the annual Brompton Regis Show and Gymkhana toward annual running costs including insurance and grass cutting expenses.